Stacked Intelligent Metasurface-Aided Wave-Domain Signal Processing: From Communications to Sensing and Computing: Fusion of Communication, Sensing, and Computing

 Recently, Gao \emph{et al.}~\cite{LSA_2024_Gao_Super} have demonstrated the significant potential of SIM in RIS-aided mmWave ISAC systems.
 In contrast to conventional RIS-based communication systems, where DOA estimation necessitates for the BS to execute a series of computationally intensive operations, including down-conversion, sampling, and digital signal processing, a SIM directly infers angular information from the incident signals and facilitates edge computing.
 This capability substantially reduces both the power consumption and latency in beam-tracking applications.
 Specifically, they developed a reflective liquid crystal (LC)-based RIS architecture comprising $20 \times 20$ programmable meta-atoms, where each meta-atom achieves $5$-bit phase modulation of the incident electromagnetic field through FPGA-controlled supply voltages.
 By employing a passive SIM to estimate the DOAs of signals originating from both the BS and user, the RIS dynamically optimizes its beamforming configuration to establish a virtual communication link with high-velocity mobile users.
 Experimental results reveal that the system achieves an average amplitude gain of $17.9$ dB at the user's antenna compared to configurations operating without SIM~\cite{LSA_2024_Gao_Super}.

 Moreover, Jia \emph{et al.}~\cite{TAP_2024_Jia_High} explored the potential of using a SIM to support the dual functions of imaging and beamforming.
 Specifically, they developed an advanced architecture employing two layers of tunable binary transmissive metasurfaces that are capable of generating complex holographic patterns on a 2D plane.
 By optimizing the binary phase of each meta-atom to minimize discrepancies between the actual and desired radiation patterns, as illustrated in Fig.~\ref{fig_16}, this SIM configuration can simultaneously achieve multi-focusing and holographic imaging capabilities, while maintaining a transmission efficiency exceeding $95$\%.
+Beyond the aforementioned applications, SIMs also hold considerable potential for enabling covert communications.
+By steering a deep null toward a designated eavesdropping target while simultaneously suppressing multi-user interference, the probability of communication interception can be substantially reduced.
+Nevertheless, this application domain remains in its nascent stages, and several open challenges — encompassing physical layer protocol design, beamforming algorithm development, and covertness performance analysis — warrant thorough investigation in future research.